- September 10, 2019

 To help put an end to credit repair scams, the Credit Repair Organizations Act (CROA) protects consumers from credit repair companies that charge money and falsely promise to repair credit.
 They promise to remove negative items on your credit reports and dramatically improve low credit scores based on falsified information.

-So, a good red flag to look out for when hiring a credit repair company, promises mean disappointment.
-No one can promise you a positive result in a specific period of time.
+So, a distinct red flag to look out for when hiring a credit repair company, promises mean disappointment.
+No one can promise you a positive result in a specific period.
 Don’t take the “money-back guarantees” spiel to heart, as it could very well be a flat out lie.

 No one can get you positive results on your credit rating faster than it takes for the credit bureaus to come back with a verdict.
 It’s also important to know that repairing your credit doesn’t mean the same thing as consolidating your debt.
 It’s strictly about using legal methods to clean up your consumer credit report.